Skip to Main Content Jump to Main Content

 Wyoming, PA

-This state park is so much more than a summer family favorite.
-Take the Lakeshore Trail for views of the frozen lake.
-And catch a glimpse of the park’s diverse wildlife and habitats on the Deer Trail.
+Frances Slocum State Park is so much more than a summer family favorite.
+Take the Lakeshore Trail for views of the frozen lake or catch a glimpse of the park’s diverse wildlife and habitats on the Deer Trail.

 Learn More